microchip-pic-avr-examples/attiny1617-quadrature-decoding-mplab/README.md

 ## Setup

 ![Circuit](images/circuit.png)

 Setup the connections as described in the diagram above

 ## Operation

+1. Download the zip file or clone the example to get the source code.
-1. Open `CoreIndependentNightLightusingCCL.X` in MPLAB.
+2. Open `CoreIndependentNightLightusingCCL.X` in MPLAB.
-2. Connect the ATtiny1617 with your programmer of choice, we used a Atmel ICE.
+3. Connect the ATtiny1617 with your programmer of choice, we used a Atmel ICE.
-3. Make sure the kit is selected as the tool to be programmed under project settings.
+4. Make sure the kit is selected as the tool to be programmed under project settings.
-4. Press the make and program button to program the device.
+5. Press the make and program button to program the device.
-5. Interact with the encoder and see the effect on *count* `PA7` *direction* `PA4`.
+6. Interact with the encoder and see the effect on *count* `PA7` *direction* `PA4`.

 ## Conclusion

 We have shown how you can use a attiny1617 to do quadrature decoding.
-Refere to the application note [AN2434](#Related-Documentation) for more details about the implementation.
+Refer to the application note [AN2434](http://ww1.microchip.com/downloads/en/Appnotes/Interf-Quad-Encoder-CCL-w-TCA-TCB-DS00002434C.pdf) for more details about the implementation.